Meekaylah/simple_shell/README.md

 ## Acknowledgements
 **Shellby** emulates basic functionality of the **sh** shell.
 This README borrows form the Linux man pages [sh(1)](https://linux.die.net/man/1/sh) and [dash(1)](https://linux.die.net/man/1/dash).

 This project was written as part of the curriculum for ALX.
-ALX hass a full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
+ALX has a full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
 For more information, visit [this link](https://www.alxafrica.com).